-Governance: Heads of Service submit bid's when capital funds are identified as available, to include projects in the Council's capital programme.
-Bids are collated and scored the financing cost is calculated (which can be nil if the project is fully externally financed).
-The bids are appraised in accordance with the approved Capital Evaluation Framework.
-All bids are based on a comparison of service priorities against financing costs and makes recommendations to Finance and Management Committee.
-The final capital forecast is then presented to Finance and Management Committee in February each year.
-The capital programme is monitored quarterly and reported to members at the Finance and Management Committee.
+Under the new approach, Heads of Service bid annually in September to include projects in the Council's capital programme.
+Bids are collated by Finance who calculate the financing cost (which can be nil if the project is fully externally financed).
+The bids are then scrutinised by Senior Leadership team, based on a comparison of corporate priorities and financing costs, and makes recommendations to Finance and Management committee as part of the consolidated draft budget in November.
+The final capital programme is then presented to Finance and Management Committee and to Full Council in February each year.